-Analyze the age range of Angeles College undergraduates with the following bar chart.
+Analyze the age range of Angeles College undergraduates with the following chart.

 Questions About Diversity

 - Is Angeles College supporting students from all income backgrounds?

-Even a school with great racial, ethnic, and location diversity may not be diverse when it comes to the financial backgrounds of their students.
-To get a better idea of how Angeles College is supporting low-income students check the Financial Aid Page.
+Schools with higher than average racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
+Get a better idea of how Angeles College supports low-income students by visiting the Financial Aid Page.